panta82/better-lock/README.md

 #### **2.0.0** (_2021/05/28_)

 Major update.
 The entire library was rewritten in typescript, so you should now get typings in most editors.
+We also had to switch tests from mocha + chai to jest (easier ts integration).

-The API has remained largely the same.
-But there are a few minor breaking changes:
+The API and features have remained largely the same, just a bit of a refresh.

+Non-breaking and internal changes:

+- We now export all error names as a type script type.
+A few other types as well.
+- Errors now have `name` parameter, which matches these names.

+Breaking changes:

 - You can no longer use camel case versions of external-facing objects.
 Eg. you can no longer pass `waitTimeout` instead of `wait_timeout`.
 In retrospect, this was a pretty flaky API to maintain.

 - Internal `LockJob` class is no longer exported.

 - Also, errors no longer expose internal `LockJob` instances (`err.job`).
 We now instead provide the most important fields from the job (`id` and `keys`).

+- Error names have been renamed to have `BetterLock` prefix.
+Eg. `WaitTimeoutError` -> `BetterLockWaitTimeoutError`.
+This will influence `err.name` and `err.message` parameters.
+The idea here is, if you see `BetterLock` error in the wild, you will know what generated it.

+- We have renamed `BetterLock.BetterLockError` to `BetterLock.BaseError` and `BetterLock.BetterLockInternalError` to `BetterLock.InternalError` to better match the naming scheme.

+- Since Options are no longer a class but interface, we are no longer exporting them under `BetterLock.Options`.
+You can do `import {BetterLockOptions} from 'better-lock';` to get the typescript type.

 ### Development